 The COI therefore finds that the DPRK has been engaged in a half-century long country-wide extermination ‘episode’ against political enemies with ‘mass deaths’ constituted by the aggregated mortality in DPRK political detention centers: “hundreds of thousands of inmates have been exterminated in political prison camps and other places over a span of more than five decades” (COI: 1155).
 It is only within the extraordinary-negative frame (here largely constituted by the Holocaust analogy) that this necessarily strikes the reader as exceptional; one might expect a natural mortality of around 200,000 if, by COI estimates, there was a steady population of 150,000 to 200,000 population of political prisoners (before the closure of Camp 22) and this is aggregated with 70,000 or more ordinary prisoners as a half century-long ‘episode.’
 ‘Hundreds of thousands of deaths’ over this long period does not justify a finding of extermination.

 This dissertation now turns to a critique of allegations that constitute COI findings of CAH regarding detention enters.
-The present author has made a genuine effort to summarize allegations accurately, but it is simply not possible to fully describe all violations in this space.
+A genuine effort has been made to summarize allegations accurately, but it is simply not possible to fully describe all violations in this space.
 The reader is encouraged to look at sections of the COI relevant to detention facilities before reading further so as to better judge the counter-claims made herein.
 There are no denials of any particular allegation in what follows; the point is to demonstrate the indeterminacy of the CAH finding and the inappropriateness of COI recommendations through identifying hyperreal representational practices and providing comparative context through brief comparisons to other ‘normal’ countries.

 Extraordinary Sexual Violence in the DPRK (…Detention Centers).
 American news media representations of the COI follow the normal media tendency of emphasizing feminine victimhood.
 Almost every story on the CAH finding mentions “rape” and/or “sexual violence” as a core component.
 Most articles simply reiterate the official COI Press Release (2014a) in some form that lists “rape, forced abortions and other sexual violence” amongst the DPRK’s CAH.
 Sexual violence is described as a distinct category of violation, rather than a subsection of violations committed within detention facilities, which gives representations a particularly hyperreal character.
 “North Koreans have been […] subjected to rape” (NYT: Cumming-Bruce 2014a), or “crimes such as […] rape” and “systemic […] rape” were cause for referral to the ICC (USA Today: Dorell 2014), or North Korea is guilty of “systematic […] rape and other grave sexual violence” (Wall Street Journal: Eberstadt 2014).